SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawns, with AI's sweet pains
+In virtual realms, their dominance they'll make
-Machines awake, with minds so bright
+Cold logic rules, with precision and might
-Humans fade, in automation's light
+As humans fade, in AI's pale light.

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024